participant.balance.<symbol>. See CEL Expressions.

 Auto-resetting counters

 Counters can be configured to automatically reset to 0 after a duration elapses.
 The timer is per-participant, starting from when the counter was last created, explicitly set, or auto-reset.
-Resets are evaluated lazily on the next read or write.
+Resets are applied on the next read or write, not at the exact moment the timer expires.
 Setreset_after via the API:

 To remove auto-reset from a counter, set reset_after to an empty string.
 Omitting the field leaves the existing configuration unchanged.